canopas/flutter-developer-roadmap-2023/README.md

   - Use the Alert dialog to thank the user.
   - Dialog will have UI to show a thanks message, image, and button to complete the survey.
 * Ask at least 3 questions with 4 options each.
-* The app should ask users about the shopping experience.
+* The app should ask users about the survey experience.
 * Use TabView to display questions.
 * You can use any images or placeholder for eye-catching UI.
 * Here's [UI for reference](https://cubicleninjas.com/wp-content/uploads/2021/01/NA-2021-Web-Questionnaire-3.jpg)